mkuzmick/the-art-of-code/recipes/rock-the-party-2.md

     ```
     chmod 755 ~/Development/scripts/myscript.sh
     ```
     And once you've done that, all you need to do is enter the full path to your script to run it:
     ```
     ~/Development/scripts/myscript.sh
     ```
     (if you put your script somewhere else, you'll need to enter something different)
+4. Now let's start the actual script you'